This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

 Its strong medieval character is enhanced by the appearance of arcaded stalls opening onto the street on the ground floor (recreated by the National Trust during the building's restoration).

 Please note: King John's Hunting lodge is run as a local history museum by Axbridge and District Museum Trust.
-There is a small entrance charge of £2.50 per person for all adults including National Trust members.
+There is a small entrance charge of £2.50 per person, but entry is free to National Trust members.

 Time to shop